Integral Models for Spaces via the Higher Frobenius: Equivariant stable homotopy theory

 \begin{proof} The ($\Set$-valued) Yoneda embedding gives a functor $\Gpd^{\op} \to \Glop$ which takes products of groupoids to tensor products of presentable categories.
 The restriction functors admit right adjoints satisfying the necessary Beck-Chevalley conditions, so by \cite[Construction 7.6]{BarSMF2}, we obtain the desired symmetric monoidal functor $\pi: \Span(\Gpd) \to \Glop$.

 \end{proof}

-\begin{cnv*} It follows from Lemma \ref{lem:functorsvssets} that for $X,Y\in \Glop$, the groupoid $\Glop(X,Y)$ can be identified with the groupoid of finite coverings of $X\times Y$.
+\begin{cnv} It follows from Lemma \ref{lem:functorsvssets} that for $X,Y\in \Glop$, the groupoid $\Glop(X,Y)$ can be identified with the groupoid of finite coverings of $X\times Y$.
 Under this identification, the functor $\pi$ of Proposition \ref{prop:spangpd} sends a span $\tilde{M} \to X\times Y$ to the span $M\to X\times Y$ determined by the canonical factorization $\tilde{M} \to M \to X\times Y$ of $\tilde{M} \to X\times Y$ into a map with connected fiber followed by a finite cover.
 This justifies the description given in Variant \ref{var:glop}.
-We will, therefore, continue to think of the 2-category $\Glo^+$ as groupoids with certain spans between them unless otherwise specified. \end{cnv*}
+We will, therefore, continue to think of the 2-category $\Glo^+$ as groupoids with certain spans between them unless otherwise specified. \end{cnv}

-We now prove the main result of the section:
+We now arrive at the goal of this section:

-\begin{thm} There is a coCartesian fibration $\Psi^+: \GlopSp \to \Glop$ such that the fiber over $X\in \Glop$ is $\Sp^X$, and for any span $\sigma = (X\xleftarrow{f} M \xrightarrow{g} Y)$, the associated functor $\sigma_*: \Sp^X \to \Sp^Y$ is given by $g_{\otimes}\circ f^*$. \end{thm}
+\begin{thm} There is a coCartesian fibration $\Psi^+: \GlopSp \to \Glop$ such that the fiber over $X\in \Glop$ is $\Sp_X$, and for any span $\sigma = (X\xleftarrow{f} M \xrightarrow{g} Y)$, the associated functor $\sigma_*: \Sp_X \to \Sp_Y$ is given by $g_{\otimes}\circ f^*$. \end{thm}

-\begin{proof} There is a tautological functor $\Glo^+ \to \Cat_1$ sending an object of $\Glo^+$, thought of as a category, to its subcategory of compact objects.
-Thinking of $\Glo^+$ in terms of groupoids, this sends, for instance, $BG$ to $\Fin_G$.
-The procedure of \cite[\S 9.2]{BachHoy} then applies verbatim. \end{proof}
+\begin{proof} The proof is an imitation of work of Bachmann-Hoyois \cite[\S 9.2]{BachHoy}.
+There is a tautological functor $\iota : \Glo^+ \to \Cat_1$ sending an object of $\Glo^+$, thought of as a category, to its subcategory of compact objects.
+Thinking of $\Glo^+$ in terms of groupoids, this sends, for instance, $BG$ to $\Fin^G$.
+One may then apply the procedure of \cite[\S 9.2]{BachHoy} (to which we refer the reader for details): namely, one notes that $\iota$ determines a functor

+which sends a groupoid $X$ to the category $\Fin_{X+}$ of finite pointed $X$-sets, given a symmetric monoidal structure under smash product.
+Then, applying $P_{\Sigma}$ pointwise, one obtains a functor